adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 You may want to use Javascript to apply the *same* behaviour to multiple modules (or components).
 A basic example would be two modules that have the same *isHidden* state which hides the module.

-**How might you do this whilst adhering to MaintainableCSS guidelines and without having to repeat yourself?**
+How might we do this whilst adhering to these guides and without having to repeat ourselves?

 There are two approaches you can take.

 ## 1. Encapsulating states to the module

-If you have a constructor that is responsible for making an element show (or hide) then consider specifying a class name that pertains to the module during instantiation:
+If you have a constructor that is responsible for making an element toggle visibility then consider specifying a class name that pertains to the module during instantiation:

 	var module1Collapser = new Collapser(element1, {
 	  cssHideClass: 'moduleA-isHidden'